Well. I got this car a little while ago, really nice looking and very fast. I have to admit I was taken. Yes, I never should have bought this junk.

 I agree with the original reviewer.
 DSMs are crap.
 Always broken, crappily made.
 They require butt load of work to keep running and always develop DSM specific problems.
 IE: idle surge, t-case leak etc.

-Original poster is right in every way.
+The original poster is right in every way.
 Let this be a warning to people who plan to buy a DSM as a daily driver.
 Do stay out, stay away from those cars unless you are looking for on-going project car.
 DSMs require constant upgrades and maintenance.
 I don't mean fluid changes and brake pads, I mean leaking t-cases, jumping timing belts, now infamous crank walk, leaking valve covers, cracked manifolds and so on.

 Unless you are looking for a race-car projects and have a lot of disposable income, stay away.
 Don't listen to those who claim that their car runs 'fine', it is bull crap.
-Go to any DSM forum, dsmtalk. com for example.
+Go to any DSM forum, dsmtalk.com for example.
 Look in the help section, look in the lounge.
 There is a reason why forum members joke that 95% of cars on the forum are not running, and help thread is full of HELP ME FIX IT thread.

-DSMs will develop irregular, hard to fix and diagnose problems on the regular basis.
+DSMs will develop irregular, hard to fix and diagnose problems on a regular basis.
 It doesn't matter whether you car was maintained or not.
 Build quality is to blame for everything.
 For example, drive-shaft carrier bearings are held up by rubber washers, with one nut.
 There is no metal washers or anything.
 Once those two rubber washers rot, your bearing will drop down and so will your drive shaft.

-You driver's side axle on 1G AWD cars is attached to the engine block with two bolts.
+Your driver's side axle on 1G AWD cars is attached to the engine block with two bolts.
 In an event a bolt breaks, there is no way to take it out besides removing the engine.

 If your timing belt jumps few teeth, chances are you are looking for a new head.